Ariyippu: Plot

 Set in the pandemic-stricken times in Noida, a struggling Malayali couple nurture the dream of migrating out of the country for a better life.
 They both are working in a glove factory and they record a video of Reshmi working which they wanted to share with prospective employers as a skill video.
-Later, Hareesh receives a video on WhatsApp where he finds his wife's original video joined with a different clip of a lady doing sexual act with someone.
+Later, Hareesh receives a video on WhatsApp where he finds his wife's original video joined with a different clip of a woman engaging in a sexual act with a man.
 Hareesh decides to complain to the police to prove his wife's innocence.
-But the police discourages them saying the burden of proof will be on Reshmi and its better they withdraw the complaint.
+But the police discourages them, saying since the burden of proof will be on Reshmi, they should withdraw the complaint.

 Hareesh decides to investigate who leaked the video.
 His only proof is a bangle typically worn by men which the guy in the video was wearing and that the background of the video is B Block in their company.
 He follows a driver in the glove factory and finds out that the driver is part of a gang who is replacing the new gloves with used up ones.
 Meanwhile, Hareesh sexually assaults Reshmi in the presence of their friend Sujaya and Sujaya's son.

 Hareesh watches CCTV footage to collect the proof and he finds Reshmi entering B block where the sex act was committed.
 Hareesh thinks that it was his wife itself in the video.
 He confronts Reshmi at home, hits her and pushes her out of his home.
 Reshmi starts living with her friend.